HenryRabelo/android-debloat-script/README.md

 - Keep in mind that if you have blocked system apps, you should test your phone to check if it is functioning properly.
 If it fails to connect to any service while using it daily, remember that it could be because of those changes.

 ###### Changing Android Configurations:
-It is also important to change the following Android configurations (you can search for the keywords in the Settings searchbox to find these):
+It is also important to change the following Android configurations, if they are available (you can search for the keywords in the Settings searchbox to find these):
 - Turn off Mobile Web, Bluetooth and Location Services, turning them back on only when needed
 - Apps and Notifications - App permissions - Body Sensors: Turn off each one, unless you know of a particular feature that needs this premission.
 - Battery: Adaptable Battery = ON (Optional, but highly recommended)